 The LTBWSS was commissioned in September 2017.
-At the time of commissioning, the demand was 7.7 M l /day.
-Additional Off-Takes were added to the pipeline in 2018 and 2019 and the demand has subsequently risen to approximately 25 M l /day.
+At the time of commissioning, the demand was 7.7 M $\ell$ /day although the demand has subsequently increased to approximately 31 M $\ell$ /day through the inclusion of new supply areas and natural growth on existing supply.
 Further increases in demands are dependent on the timing of iLembe's future off-takes from this pipeline.
 In 2022, when eThekwini is likely to increase demand to Grange and Waterloo, the supply to Avondale Reservoir in Ballito will have to be transferred onto the Lower Thukela WTP.